*the offer is available to new drivers

 The importance of the name for any business cannot be underestimated.
 It identifies and highlights your company among thousands of others.
 Better if it conveys a meaning and corresponds with the objective of the company, the region of the expedition, or the attitude, ethics, and worldview your team shares.
 To strengthen the name itself, you can pick a logo that mirrors the credo of your business.

-Define the target clients
+Define the target market

 It is important to educate yourself on the current market conditions and communicate with more experienced carriers to decide who you can realistically work with.
 Will it be large manufacturing companies or maybe new promising enterprises?
-Also, you need to decide whether you want to run interstate loads or stick to local ones because the procedures of registration, drivers’ hours, and profit differ between those.
-Once you select your niche, it will be much easier for you to structure your marketing strategy according to your goals.
+Also, you need to decide whether you want to run interstate loads or stick to local ones because the procedures of registration, truck drivers’ hours, and profit differ between those.
+Once you select your target market, it will be much easier for you to structure your marketing strategy according to your goals.

 Perform market analysis

 Investigate the stories of the most successful carriers in the sphere, and find out what their pros and cons are.
 Besides, you will want to check on general industry trends and forecasts.
-Then you can come up with specific qualities and services that will distinguish your business.
+Then you can come up with specific qualities and trucking services that will distinguish your business.

 Define what staff you need to hire